 The ear leaf and leaves higher on corn plants should be protected from disease because they contribute the most energy supplied during grain fill.1 On susceptible or moderately susceptible seed products a fungicide application may be warranted if disease lesions are present on the third leaf below the ear or higher on 50 percent of the plants at tasseling.3 If a fungicide application is warranted, consider a VT (tasseling) to R1 (silking) application timing to maximize fungicide activity.

-Fungicide Efficacy for Control of Corn Diseases, Purdue University, provides a list of fungicides, their efficacy against disease, recommended rates, and is available at https://www.extension.purdue.edu/extmedia/BP/BP-160-W.pdf
+The document, Fungicide Efficacy for Control of Corn Diseases, is available from Purdue University that provides a list of fungicides, their efficacy against disease, and recommended rates.